sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/managed/resume_process.md

 # Resumeing a managed instance

 This page documents how to resume suspended [managed instances](./index.md).
-This is useful when Sales team would like to re-engage a customer again where their managed instances were suspended.
+This is useful when Sales team would like to re-engage a customer again where their managed instance was suspended.

-Managed instances configuration is tracked in [`deploy-sourcegraph-managed-instances`](https://github.com/sourcegraph/deploy-sourcegraph-managed).
+Managed instances configuration is tracked in [deploy-sourcegraph-managed].

 For basic operations like accessing an instance for these steps, see [managed instances operations](operations.md).